cis.scc.virginia.gov logo

 Purpose

-Search the Virginia State Corporation Commission's Clerk's Information System (CIS) for business entities matching a name (e.g. "smith ventures") and extract the results table — entity name, SCC entity ID, type, status, formation date, jurisdiction, and principal-office locality.
-Read-only; never files, pays fees, or modifies any record.
+Search the Virginia State Corporation Commission Clerk's Information System (CIS) business-entity registry by entity name (e.g. "smith ventures") and return the matching entities — name, SCC entity ID, type, status, formation date, and jurisdiction.
+Read-only; this skill never files, pays, or signs in.

 When to Use

-• Verifying whether a business is active, terminated, withdrawn, or merged in Virginia.
+• Verifying whether a business name is registered/available in Virginia.

 Workflow